 About the Log Navigator

-Choose View > Navigators > Log to view the logs Xcode generates during your development process.
-The log navigator lists the actions you have performed in a project or workspace.
+Choose View > Navigators > Show Log Navigator to view the reports that Xcode generates during your development process.
+Alternatively, you can click the log navigator button () in the navigator selector bar of the workspace window.

 View the list of logs either by groups of related operations or in reverse chronological order of their completion.

 When you select an item in this list, the corresponding log appears in the log viewer, in the editor area of the workspace window.
 A task log lists the operations Xcode performed to carry out a task.
 Tasks include project building (Build), unit testing (Test), static analysis (Analyze), project archiving (Archive), and source code repository tasks (Push, Commit).
 When the task log identifies an issue, you can directly open the source of the issue from the log viewer and fix the problem.